GuildCrafts/calculator-benchmark-goal/README.md

 - [ ] the express app uses a cookie to track individual visitors
 - [ ] reloading the page restores the calculator history
 - [ ] the server stores up to 100 calculation results
+- [ ] all mathematical operations have their own function, defined outside of any express router handlers.

+### Stage 6

+In stage 6 we're going to make the single calculator mobile friendly and responsive.